 Especially in light of CDRH’s push in 2017 for gathering patient preferences, it’s not unreasonable to wonder how helpful patient preferences are in respect to the medical device design process.
 One point drawn upon in Hayhurst’s article suggests that while patient preference is something that needs to be accounted for more often, it may present unanticipated challenges depending on the complexity and developmental stage of the device itself.
-For example, if a complex fMRI is being developed, when should a prototype be put in front of a patient?
-Should patient preference take precedent over technical details that he or she isn’t familiar with?
+For example, when should a prototype be put in front of a patient of a complex fMRI?
+Should patient preference take precedence over technical details that he or she isn’t familiar with?

 Keep in mind, we aren’t talking about end-users here.
 End-users would be trained and certified healthcare professionals.
 Hayhurst’s article isn’t suggesting that these individuals be kept from the development and design process.
 Instead, what we’re talking about are patients (indirect end-users).